 Understanding What a Guarantor Loan is

-A type of personal loan, a guarantor loan is financially backed by the borrower’s relative, friend, or work colleague.
+A type of personal bank loan, a guarantor loan is financially backed by the borrower’s relative, friend, or work colleague.
 Guarantors will be required to have a really good credit score.
 They are also expected to pay off the debt in the event that the borrower is unable to fulfil his dues.

 It is important to understand that guarantors are not just vouching for a borrower.
 Guarantors are actually taking the responsibility of assuming the repayment of the debt if there comes a time that the borrower will default.
 Lenders need guarantors when dealing with a first time borrower or one whose credit record is poor.
 When the main borrower is considered too high a risk to lend to, a guarantor offers lenders a means to get back the money they are owed as he is deemed to be the more reliable person.